pyralog/pyralog/MULTI_MODEL_DATABASE.md

-# DLog as a Multi-Model Database
+# Pyralog as a Multi-Model Database

 **Integrating Category Theory and Multi-Model Support inspired by MultiCategory**